Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall¶

 TL;DR¶

-This paper identifies the "sampling wall" in discrete diffusion models—whereby rich categorical distribution information collapses into one-hot vectors after sampling—and proposes a Loopholing mechanism that introduces a deterministic latent pathway to propagate distribution information across steps.
-The approach reduces generation perplexity by up to 61%, substantially closing the gap with autoregressive models.
+This paper identifies the "sampling wall" problem in discrete diffusion models (where categorical distribution information collapses into one-hot vectors after sampling) and proposes the Loopholing mechanism.
+By introducing a deterministic latent path to propagate rich distribution information, it reduces generation perplexity by up to 61%, significantly narrowing the gap with autoregressive models.

 Background & Motivation¶

-- Discrete diffusion models offer speed advantages through parallel decoding, yet their generation quality still lags behind autoregressive models.
+- Discrete diffusion models offer speed advantages through parallel decoding, but generation quality still lags behind autoregressive (AR) models.

-- This collapse forces subsequent steps to reconstruct context from impoverished one-hot representations, leading to inefficiency and instability.
+- This information collapse forces subsequent steps to reconstruct context from limited one-hot representations, leading to inefficiency and instability.

 Method¶